hlascelles/dememoize/README.md

 # first argument to dememoized.

-describe "specify a different class (Bar) to dememoize" do include_context "with dememoized class variable", :@categories, Bar # <-- Bar is the class
+describe "specify a different class (Bar) to dememoize" do include_context "with dememoized class variable", :@categories, clazz: Bar # <-- Bar is the class
   # ...
 end
 ```